skip navigation

 Gold Point

-The proposed Gold Point solar energy zone (SEZ) is located in Nevada in the Lida Valley in an undeveloped rural area.
-The proposed SEZ is located on BLM-administered land within the Battle Mountain District.
+The Gold Point solar energy zone (SEZ) is located in Nevada in the Lida Valley in an undeveloped rural area.
+The SEZ is located on BLM-administered land within the Battle Mountain District.

 Size and Location

-The proposed Gold Point SEZ has a total area of 4,810 acres (19 km2).
+The Gold Point SEZ has a total area of 4,810 acres (19 km2).
 In the Supplement to the Draft Solar PEIS, 214 acres (0.87 km2) of a significant unnamed intermittent stream passing east-west through the center of the SEZ were identified as non-development areas, leaving the SEZ with a potentially developable area of 4,596 acres (18.6 km2).
+No additional changes to the SEZ developable area were made in the Final Solar PEIS.

 Gold Point Powerline Northeast Northwest Corner Southwest Edge